 Unfortunately, as a result of overuse and/or pressure on the sesamoids in the foot, chronic inflammation of the sesamoid bones and surrounding tendons can occur.
 This chronic inflammation is called sesamoiditis.

 The most common symptom of sesamoiditis is a dull pain below the joint of the big toe.
 This pain may be worse when you engage in certain activities or may be worse if you are wearing certain footwear.
 The pain may be intermittent but is usually longstanding when it occurs.

 Before sesamoiditis can be treated, it must be diagnosed.
 Dr. Auger will examine your foot, with a special focus on the joint of the big toe.
 You may be evaluated when walking and Dr. Auger may look at your shoes to assess wear patterns.
 Your toe may also be moved and pressure will be applied to it.
 In many cases, X-rays and other imaging tests are also necessary for a conclusive diagnosis.

 Once you have been diagnosed, Dr. Auger will discuss treatment options with you.
 Conservative treatments may include taping; padding; cushioning the inflamed area; the use of a cast to immobilize the area; and physical therapy.
 Orthotics are often recommended, and you may be given steroid injections or pain medications.
 If your sesamoid injury does not respond to conservative treatment, surgery may be needed.

 If you are experiencing pain in the toe or foot, Dr. Auger is here to help.
-With three convenient locations in Salt Lake City, West Jordan, and Sandy, Utah, we make it easy for you to get the care you need.
-Call Dr. Auger today to find out what an experienced foot doctor can do for you.
+Dr. Auger has treated many patients in Salt Lake City with 3 locations in West Jordan, Millcreek, and Sandy.
+Call Dr. Auger today at (801) 619-2170 to find out what an experienced foot doctor can do for you.